CoGhent/CoGhent.github.io/runqueries.markdown

 ## SparQL Wrapper

-To sparql query in python code, the package SPARQLWrapper can be used.
+To sparql query with python, the package SPARQLWrapper can be used.
 Documentation can be found [here](https://sparqlwrapper.readthedocs.io/en/latest/main.html).

 *for example*